Gregory-Cross/rust-analyzer-harness/README.md

 ## License

-MIT License - see LICENSE file for details.
+Free and Open Source Software (FOSS) - see LICENSE file for details.

 ## Contributing